Johor Bahru skyline in 2026

 The "Johorean" Way of Life

-Nasi Lemak and Johor specialties
+Nasi Lemak and Johor specialities

-An explosion of flavors
+An explosion of flavours

 "Sedap!"